SheharyarAli-Dev/Drone-Path-Planning/README.md

 ---

-## 📄 License
+##  License

-This project is for educational and demonstration purposes.
+This project is for demonstration purposes.